• Skip to primary navigation

 Sauerkraut cooking in melted butter in a skillet on the stove.

-The moisture from the apples makes a big difference, plus a subtle sweetness to the dish.
+Pro Tip: It's not often that we cook with apples in a savory recipe, but the moisture from the apples makes a big difference in pork chops and sauerkraut, plus they add a subtle sweetness to the dish.

 The kraut adds moisture too, plus that distinctive texture and taste.